-- 1. If you submit jobs directly to an AD, the AD and LD that you associate with it must reside on the same server. - 2.
-If you use the Distributed Print Facility (DPF) to print from a host system, you must submit directly to an AD.
+Note: If you submit jobs directly to an AD, the AD and LD that you associate with it must reside in the same server.

 Figure 1.
 Infoprint Manager print flow.
 Job B is submitted directly to a logical destination, while Job A is submitted to an actual destination